yeokm1/retro-configs/laptops/thinkpad-x301/README.md

 The machine is configured to multi-boot to DOS 6.22, Windows 10 64-bit and Lubuntu.

+I wrote a book review that is based on this machine: https://yeokhengmeng.com/2024/09/book-review-the-race-for-perfect/

 ## Specifications

 These are the specifications specific to the Thinkpad I have: